rgadon107/rocket-helper/README.md

 # 'Rocket-Helper' Plugin

-A WordPress helper plugin intended to target and remove 2 admin notices that display when either the `.htaccess` or `advanced-cache.php` files are not writable.
+A WordPress helper plugin intended to target and remove 2 admin notices in the `WP Rocket` plugin that display when either the `.htaccess` or `advanced-cache.php` files are not writable.

 ## Targeting the admin notices